Skip to main content

 Molecular Sabotage the Case of Endotoxin-Mediated Steroidogenesis Inhibition

 Delving deeper into the cellular mechanism reveals an even more direct form of sabotage.
-The work by Hales and colleagues has definitively shown that LPS acts directly on to inhibit testosterone production.
+The work by Hales and colleagues has definitively shown that LPS acts directly on Leydig cells to inhibit testosterone production.
 The primary molecular target is the Steroidogenic Acute Regulatory (StAR) protein.
+StAR facilitates the transport of cholesterol, the precursor for all steroid hormones, from the outer to the inner mitochondrial membrane.
+This is the absolute rate-limiting step in steroidogenesis.

 Exposure to LPS triggers an intracellular inflammatory cascade within the Leydig cell itself, which disrupts the expression and processing of the StAR protein.
 The 37-kDa precursor form of StAR fails to be efficiently imported and cleaved into its active 30-kDa intramitochondrial form.
 Without functional StAR, the entire steroidogenic assembly line grinds to a halt.
-The cell has ample precursor (cholesterol) and functional enzymes downstream, but the raw material cannot reach the factory floor.

-This LPS-induced inhibition of levels occurs rapidly and is a key mechanism by which bacterial contamination can biochemically neutralize the body’s hormonal machinery, independent of central HPG axis effects.
 This creates a powerful “one-two punch” ∞ systemic inflammation tells the brain to stop sending the signal to make hormones, while local endotoxin action tells the hormone-producing cells to stop responding to whatever signal gets through.

 Foreign Body Granuloma a Chronicle of Permanent Sequestration

-When the contamination is particulate in nature—such as microscopic glass, metal, or rubber particles—the immune response follows a different, though equally disruptive, path.
+When the contamination is particulate in nature ∞ such as microscopic glass, metal, or rubber particles ∞ the immune response follows a different, though equally disruptive, path.
 These inert materials cannot be easily cleared by phagocytosis.
 The immune system, unable to eliminate the threat, resorts to containment by forming a foreign body granuloma.
 This is a highly organized, chronic inflammatory structure.

 The process unfolds in a well-defined sequence: